zinrai/bookmarks-alive-exporter/README.md

 - Asynchronously checks the availability of each URL
 - Exports HTTP status codes as Prometheus metrics
 - Collects metrics on-demand (when /metrics endpoint is requested)
-- Configurable via command-line flags (database path, port number)
+- Configurable via command-line flags (database path, port number, user agent)
+- Customizable User-Agent string to bypass restrictions on some websites

 ## Installation